jbqabellera/Electricity-Project/README.md

 - Mindanao suffers from the most frequent and longest power outages.
 In Luzon, interruptions are shorter but more frequent.
 - The major cause of electricity interruptions is insufficient power supply.
 - The poor-performing distribution utilities are those from Region IV-B or MIMAROPA.
 The distribution utilities in this area must be improved.

+## My Best Practices

+1. ALWAYS keep a copy of the original file.
+2. UNDERSTAND what good data means.
+- Data must be in a tabular format
+- No empty columns/rows
+- Each column has a clear header.
+The header should be the first row.
+- No total/subtotal rows
+- No extra formatting
+3. An additional hour of double-checking saves you from a bigger mess.
+Cleaning up this mess would take you more than the time spent on double-checking.
+Don't be lazy and check, check, check!

+## Remember

+If your data is wrong, then your analysis is garbage.